In this article we take a trip down memory lane to look at some of the players to win the low amateur honours at the US Open

-Since then, he has gone on to record seven wins on the PGA Tour, including victory at golf’s unofficial major at The Players Championship.
+Since then, he has gone on to record nine wins on the PGA Tour, including victory at golf’s unofficial major at The Players Championship.

-He has now recorded top-10 finished at all of the majors, including a second place finish at last year’s Open.
+He has now recorded top-10 finished at all of the majors, including a second place finish at the 2017 Open.

 Phil Mickelson – 1990 & 1991